 One thing I can say with my 20+ years of experience in tech: we don’t write things down enough.
-We consistently rely upon tribal knowledge, or walking-talking-SPOFs that are our most senior employees.
+We consistently rely upon institutional knowledge, or walking-talking-SPOFs that are our most senior employees.
 If documentation for the most critical systems at a company can be sparse, it’s doubly so for hiring and onboarding.

 Arguably one of the best ways of solving the problems of truly scaling a group of people up in number is through asynchronous communication.
 Publicly available documentation that is freely editable, eg. in a wiki, seems to be the best way of doing it.
 When we started the enterprise of revamping our interview process, we wanted to make sure that it wouldn’t be lost when people inevitably changed roles, or leave the company.

 Our company uses a wiki platform for all of its documentation.
 It’s something that is searchable, public, and editable by definition.
 Since we had the platform already, we skipped over the difficult part of finding that place.
 If you are in a position without such a thing, I can simply say to write your documentation wherever you can.
 Don’t let perfect be the enemy of good.
 Ensure it’s publicly available to anyone in the company and share as much as possible.

 Our documentation needed to do the following: